storacha/RFC/rfc/egress-traffic.md

 ### 1. **Operational Complexity:**

 - **Question:** Which approach requires less effort to maintain in the long run?
-Can the additional infrastructure of Alternative 1 be justified given its decoupled architecture?
+Can the additional infrastructure of Alternative 1 or 3 be justified given their decoupled architecture?
 - **Answer:** Alternative 2 requires less effort to maintain in the long run since it leverages existing infrastructure (`w3up/upload-api`), avoiding the need to set up new infrastructure components (SQS, Lambda, DynamoDB).

 ### 2. **Security:**